 One word of advice: stick to soft, natural colours to make a subtle statement – garish, bright green or yellowish hues tend to be overpowering.
-Check out Resene's decorating options for further inspiration.

 The problem with many of the more established Kiwi abodes is that their backs connect to the garden only via teeny windows – or a windowless wall.
 The result: zero indoor-outdoor flow.
 This situation is easily remedied by installing or replacing smaller windows with larger ones – or, to really open up the space and allow an influx of light as well as easy access, consider sliding doors, stacking doors, bifolds or French doors.

 Bear in mind that while sliding and stacking doors consume less space than French doors, you’ll have to factor in a track for them to slide on.
 If you feel like an indoor-outdoor flow with a difference, having garage doors as walls that open up can make for a funky industrial-style feature.